 We believe in being good neighbors.
-Besides creating jobs for people from the community, we are developing a long-term social responsibility program.
+Besides creating jobs for the community, we have a long-term social responsibility program.

 For the last five years, Pikaia Lodge has employed an additional teacher for the local El Cascajo school, and this program is ongoing.

 The Lodge donated materials to replace the church roof, carried out by local community members.